About School of Hope

 In August of 2017, the School of Hope acquired the newest facility of the Evangelical Lutheran Schools’ four buildings.
 The new school building creates more opportunities for students to learn and grow.

+The School of Hope in Ramallah does not take religion, gender, socio-economic status, or ability into account when enrolling students.
 Christians are a minority in Ramallah, a fact reflected in the makeup of the student body.
 The school is a model in the community of cooperation and tolerance among its diverse students.

 The student council is also particularly active at the Evangelical Lutheran School of Hope.
-The first of its kind in any school in Ramallah, the council works to engage the school in community service projects, help shape the school’s policies and environment, coordinate educational events such as visits from local speakers, and plan school celebrations and gatherings.
+The first of its kind in any school in Ramallah, the council works to engage the school in community service projects, shape the school’s policies and environment, coordinate educational events such as visits from local speakers, and plan school celebrations and gatherings.

 Founded in 1965, the school was nurtured and embraced by people with administrative and educational competencies, who at that time realized the country’s continuing need for knowledge and education.

 The school was hard hit during the Spring 2002 invasion of Israeli troops into Ramallah.
 Israeli forces imposed curfews which forced all people to remain at home, resulting in classes being cancelled.
 During this period, a group of Israeli soldiers broke down the doors to enter the empty school and vandalized much of the school building.
 Neighbors could hear glass and wood breaking in the school and telephoned the pastor to keep him updated.
 The curfew continued for a few more days, but as soon as it was lifted the pastor, headmaster, staff and church members hurried to the school with cameras to record the damage and begin cleaning up.
 Students and families assisted with the repairs and cleaning so that classes could resume as soon as possible.
 Within just one week, the students were back in school.

 Religion: 14% Christian, 86% Muslim